madetech/handbook/guides/welfare/leave-and-time-off.md

 This is for longer-term leave such as maternity/paternity and will require approval from your line manager and the People team.
 More information can be found on our [flexible parental leave page](https://github.com/madetech/handbook/blob/main/guides/welfare/parental_leave.md)

-## Out of Office (Paid)
+## Jury Service
-This is for jury service or where you may have last minute emergency leave required for dependent/caring arrangements that would not meet the usual requirements for advance notice (and, for the latter, where you are not able to flex your time to make up any hours).
-Approval is required from your line manager for this leave and the organisation will ordinarily pay you at your existing salary level for these scenarios.
+This is for jury service Approval is required from your line manager for this leave and the organisation will ordinarily pay you at your existing salary level for this scenarios.